 At the start of the school year, students in the seventh graders take responsibility to review and rebalance the portfolio (with advice and oversight from analysts at Wells Fargo Advisors and Speyer faculty and administration).
 The students learn about stocks, bonds, mutual funds, exchange traded funds, diversification, trading costs, and social investing strategy.

-Speyer’s 2016-2017 seventh grade class grew the portfolio to approximately $250,000, and the 2017-2018 class continued to have amazing results, with their portfolio growing to approximately $260,000.
+Currently, the portfolio is approximately $257,000.
 As far as we know, no other seventh graders in the country manage an investment portfolio of this magnitude.